 Students will also have allocated lesson time for Careers Information, Advice and Guidance, Citizenship, PSHE (Personal, Social and Health Education), Sports and Physical Education, alongside time for independent study and enrichment activities called Global Cultural Learning.
 This forms our Pastoral Curriculum Programme.

-At Key Stage 5 students will study a Level 3 technical qualification in Engineering or Applied Science for Life Sciences, alongside up to three A Levels, depending on each student’s ambitions.
+At Key Stage 5 students will study a Level 3 technical qualification in Engineering or Applied Science for Health and Life Sciences, alongside up to three A Levels, depending on each student’s ambitions.

 A Level Choices

 - Further Maths (potentially)